arkhi/grav-plugin-admin-pages-permissions/README.md

 1. `user/plugins/admin-pages-permissions/admin-pages-permissions.yaml` for the defaults.
 1. `user/config/plugins/admin-pages-permissions.yaml`
 1. `user/ENVIRONMENT/config/plugins/admin-pages-permissions.yaml` where `ENVIRONMENT` depends on your [_Environment Configuration_](https://learn.getgrav.org/advanced/environment-config).
+1. `access.admin.pages_permissions` in groups a user belongs to.
+1. `access.admin.pages_permissions` in the account.
 1. The frontmatter of the furthest ancestor of the current page.
 1. The frontmatter of the closest ancestor of the current page.
 1. The frontmatter of the current page.